-- Provide a list of recommenders' contact information upon the request of your interviewer. - Sometimes a position will require applicants to upload a reference list as part of the application. - Graduate programs and employers do not value personal references, such as those from family and friends. - List names and contact information for 3-4 individuals or however many are requested. - Reference providers should be able to answer: - How long they have known you. - Their professional relationship with you. - Description of your duties. - Quality of your work. - o Communication skills. - Decision-making ability. - Strengths and weaknesses. - Attendance (if professor or former supervisor). - Keep track of your references providers; Update address, phone number, email address every couple of years. - The reference page should replicate the top of your résumé in appearance (see sample to the right). - Include each reference's name, professional title, organization, address, phone number and e-mail. - Do not write "References available upon request" on your résumé.
+- Provide a list of recommenders' contact information upon the request of your interviewer. - Sometimes a position will require applicants to upload a reference list as part of the application. - Graduate programs and employers do not value personal references, such as those from family and friends. - List names and contact information for 3 to 4 individuals or however many are requested. - Reference providers should be able to answer: - How long they have known you - o Their professional relationship with you - Description of your duties - Quality of your work - Communication skills - Decision-making ability - Strengths and weaknesses - Attendance (if professor or former supervisor) - Use a spreadsheet to monitor references.
+Update the addresses, phone numbers, email addresses annually. - The reference page should replicate the top of your résumé in appearance (see sample to the right). - Include each reference's name, professional title, organization, address, phone number and e-mail. - Do not write "References available upon request" on your résumé.